-William Kentridge (born Johannesburg, South Africa, 1955) is internationally acclaimed for his drawings, films, theatre and opera productions.
+William Kentridge, born in 1955 in Johannesburg, South Africa, where he lives and works, is internationally renowned for his drawings, films, opera and theater productions.

-His method combines drawing, writing, film, performance, music, theatre, and collaborative practices to create works of art that are grounded in politics, science, literature and history, whilst yet maintaining a space for contradiction and uncertainty.
+His multidisciplinary approach brings together drawing, writing, film, performance, music, theater, and collaborative practices to create artworks deeply rooted in politics, science, literature, and history, while always allowing space for contradiction and uncertainty.

 William Kentridge’s works first hit the international spotlight in 1997, when he took part in Documenta X in Kassel.
 His work has been seen in museums and galleries around the world since that time, including the Museum of Modern Art in New York, the Albertina Museum in Vienna, Musée du Louvre in Paris, Whitechapel Gallery in London, Louisiana Museum in Copenhagen, the Reina Sofia museum in Madrid and the Kunstmuseum in Basel.
 2009 marked the beginning of 5 Themes, a major exhibition that opened at SFMoMA in San Francisco and then went on to MoMA in New York, the Jeu de Paume in Paris, and the Albertina in Vienna, among others.